-- 3.17 In accordance with Section 140 Confidentiality of the Code, a Member in Public Practice who acquires confidential information in the course of professional work for a Client shall not use that information for any purpose other than the proper performance of the professional work for that Client. - 3.18 Unless a Member in Public Practice has a legal obligation of disclosure, the Member shall not disclose any information relating to a Client's affairs to a third party without the Client's permission. - 3.19 Where a Client has given a Member in Public Practice permission to disclose confidential information to a third party, it is preferable that this permission is in writing.
-Where oral permission is obtained, a contemporaneous note should be made and kept on file by the Member recording the relevant details of the Client's approval. - 3.20 Where a Member in Public Practice provides confidential information to a third party in accordance with a legal obligation of disclosure, the Member shall notify the Client and/or the relevant third party as soon as practicable, provided that there is no legal prohibition against such notification.
+- 3.18 In accordance with Section 140 Confidentiality of the Code, a Member in Public Practice who acquires confidential information in the course of professional work for a Client shall not use that information for any purpose other than the proper performance of the professional work for that Client. - 3.19 Where a Member in Public Practice provides Professional Services to a Client which comprise participating in and or reporting to a Due Diligence Committee the proper performance of the work will generally require that a Member freely disclose confidential information to the Due Diligence Committee.
+Unless the Member has a legal obligation of disclosure, the Member should not disclose any information relating to a Client's affairs to a party other than to a DDC Member, DDC Observer or Reporting Person, without the Client's permission 23.